 3).
 Reimbursement of Expenses (Read before purchasing items!)

 The GSA office will reimburse you for expenses associated with your project up to the amount of your award.
-To be reimbursed, you must submit original receipts to the GSA office coordinator in 253 South Silo.
+To be reimbursed, you must submit original itemized receipts to the GSA office coordinator in 253 South Silo.
 Additionally, you must submit: an attendance list, a flyer, an agenda, and itemized receipts (please retain original receipts) to firstname.lastname@example.org within 21 days of your event.
-If your expenses will include compensating individuals for their efforts on your project, you must arrange, in advance, for direct payment from our office to those individuals.
-Some expenses, such as those associated with travel, require completion of forms available in the GSA office.

 Currently Funded Special Projects